US Mining and Energy Extraction Sector

 Recent Developments

-- According to the US Energy Information Administration’s December Short-Term Energy Outlook (STEO), net imports of crude oil in the US this year have stayed close to 2023 volumes with increasing domestic crude oil production supplying an almost equivalent increase in US refinery runs.
-The EIA expects US crude production to continue increasing in 2025 even as US refiners process less crude oil than this year, leading to net imports of crude oil falling by more than 20% to 1.9 million barrels per day in 2025, which would be the lowest net imports of crude oil since 1971.
+• According to the US Energy Information Administration’s December Short-Term Energy Outlook (STEO), net imports of crude oil in the US in 2024 have stayed close to 2023 volumes with increasing domestic crude oil production supplying an almost equivalent increase in US refinery runs.
+The EIA expects US crude production to continue increasing in 2025 even as US refiners process less crude oil than in 2024, leading to net imports of crude oil falling by more than 20% to 1.9 million barrels per day in 2025, which would be the lowest net imports of crude oil since 1971.
 US crude oil production has risen steadily in recent years from 12 million barrels per day (bpd) in 2022 to 12.9 million bpd in 2023, and 13.2 million bpd in 2024.
 In 2025, domestic crude production is forecast to reach 13.5 million bpd, per the EIA.

-- According to the US Energy Information Administration (EIA), natural gas production in the US will decline in 2024 amid record high demand.
+• Natural gas production in the US will decline in 2024 amid record high demand, according to the EIA.
 In November, the agency projected that dry gas production would ease from a record 103.8 billion cubic feet per day (bcfd) in 2023 to 103.3 bcfd in 2024 as some producers cut back on their drilling activities after average gas prices sank to a 32-year low in March.
 In 2025, the EIA projects output to rise to 104.5 bcfd.
 The agency also projected domestic gas consumption would rise from a record 89.1 bcfd in 2023 to 90.0 bcfd in 2024 before easing back to 89.6 bcfd in 2025.
 If the EIA’s projections are correct, 2024 would be the first time output declines since 2020, when the pandemic cut demand for the fuel.
 It would also be the first time demand increases for four years in a row since 2016.

 Get A Demo